 Immersive Culture: Sharing Traditional Knowledge with ‘Torres Strait Virtual Reality’

-Part of the Indigenous Australia and Digital Futures seminars series
+This event was streamed live on 3 April 2019 and was part of the 2019 Indigenous Australia and Digital Futures seminars series

 TSVR has also been an endeavour to help promote Torres Strait Islander culture to a wider audience and highlight their unique culture, traditions and history.
 The game was provided as a teaching material at the University of New South Wales for several different courses, engaging both Indigenous and non-Indigenous students to share our perspective and knowledge, as well as fostering an understanding of cultural diversity.